njcoutinho/strike-api-doc/apps/calendar.md

 			<i>integer</i>
 		</td>
 		<td>
-			Return all the project whose start date or end date lies between passed calendar from date and to date in the account<br/>
+			Return all the project whose start date or end date lies between passed calendar event from date and to date in the account<br/>
 			Allowed values (1)<br/>
-			Default NULL
+			Default = NULL
 		</td>
 	</tr>